Columbus Crew SC Technical Staff

 Berhalter and his wife Rosalind have been married for fourteen years, and they have four children: 12-year-old Sebastian, 10-year-old Santana, six-year-old Lily and six-month-old Delilah.
 The Berhalters enjoy traveling together, cooking, golf and reading in their spare time.

-Mendelsohn is tasked with overseeing the Crew’s competition guidelines and salary cap management, player identification and acquisitions, as well as assisting with the implementation of the club’s technical vision.
+Mendelsohn is tasked with overseeing Crew SC’s competition guidelines and salary cap management, player identification and acquisitions, as well as assisting with the implementation of the club’s technical vision.

 Bringing nine years of experience with the U.S. Soccer Federation, Mendelsohn first served as Member Services Coordinator for two years before the creation of the U.S. Soccer Development Academy, which emerged in 2007 as the top-tier for the nation’s youth soccer ranks.
 He transitioned to a role as Manager of the Development Academy for three years before accepting the expansive position of Director of Referees, Coaching Administration and Development Academy Programs, a job he held for more than four years.
 In 2012, he was instrumental in Major League Soccer’s formation of the Professional Referee Organization (PRO), the group responsible for managing the referee program in professional soccer leagues in the United States and Canada.

-Robert Maaskant is in his first season with the Crew and joined Sporting Director and Head Coach Gregg Berhalter’s staff as an Assistant Coach on January 10, 2014.
+Robert Maaskant is in his first season with Crew SC and joined Sporting Director and Head Coach Gregg Berhalter’s staff as an Assistant Coach on January 10, 2014.

 Most recently, Maaskant arrives from a coaching stint at Belarusian side Dinamo Minsk.
 His head coaching tenure has also included Dutch First Division and Second Division club management as well as time in the United States in the Premier Development League with the Houston Dutch Lions in 2012.